-Despite months of ministers telling the public not to wear face masks, the plans finally confirmed that the government does now want people to wear "face coverings".
+Despite months of ministers telling the public not to wear face masks, the government has confirmed it does now want people to wear face coverings.

 "This increased mobility means the government is now advising that people should aim to wear a face covering in enclosed spaces where social distancing is not always possible and they come into contact with others that they do not normally meet, for example on public transport or in some shops."